 Before the Activity

 If the LED clock, light or small light bulbs do not work, check the setup of the potato battery.
 Perhaps the ends are not all connected from negative to positive, or perhaps there is not enough potato voltage.
 Check the voltage of the potato using a multimeter or voltmeter.
 Another possibility is having enough voltage, but not enough current to light the bulb, which is why it is recommended to use only very low-volt LED clocks or bulbs.

 Lemons and oranges also work well for this activity.
 They work best if you first roll them on a table top, which breaks down the cells inside so more juice flows through the fruit (current).

 Some people have more conduction success using copper strips instead of copper pennies.

 Soaking the potatoes in Gatorade overnight can make them more conductive.

 Assessment (Return to Contents)

-Brainstorming: In small groups, have the students engage in open discussion.
+Brainstorming: In small groups, have students engage in open discussion.
 Remind them that no idea or suggestion is "silly."
 All ideas should be respectfully heard.
 Take an uncritical position, encourage wild ideas and discourage criticism of ideas.
-Ask the students how many items they can think of that run on batteries.
+Ask students how many items they can think of that run on batteries.
 As a class, record their ideas on the board.

 Activity Embedded Assessment

-Hypothesize: Ask each group what would happen if we added more potatoes in a row to our circuit?
+Hypothesize: Ask each group what would happen if we added more potatoes in a row to our circuits?
 (Answer: Adding more potatoes in a row is the same as adding batteries in a row.
 The voltage of each piece of potato is added up.
-Therefore, the voltage of our circuit would increase.
+Thus, the voltage of our circuit would increase.
 On the other hand, the current of our circuit would not increase.
 Current is not dependent on how many potatoes but is related to the size of each potato individually.)